ramirak/MaltraceX/README.md

 - Virus Total integration - Choose whether to compare file hashes with VT database to get detection report from dozens of AVs.
 - Windows Registry integration - Keep an eye on common registy keys used by different malwares and get notified about new keys.
 - Analyze the PE struct of a file.
 Reports will be appended one after another with date so you can identifiy changes easily.
+- NEW - Live mode inspection - Take snapshot, sniff network, execute a malware and analyze in one command.

 <p align="center">
 <img src="Imgs/demo.gif" width="850">